 Besides activities that were related to my major, I was also involved with the University of Michigan Malaysian Student Association (MiMSA), from participating in plays and performances to hosting regional sporting events.

-I was also the main organizer in organizing an orphanage class trip, in which we donated all of our profits obtained from booths we opened at a university event.
-We went to the orphanage and helped them clean up the orphanage house as well as bought them food and daily supplies.
+I was also the main organizer in arranging an orphanage class trip, in which we donated all of our profits obtained from booths we opened at a university event.
+We went to the orphanage and helped clean up the orphanage house as well as bought them food and daily supplies.